 What are hip pathologies?

 Despite the hip joint's robust stability, its role in supporting body weight makes it susceptible to arthritis due to the increased load.
-Hip pathologies encompass various disorders that impact the hip joint, leading to discomfort, restricted movement, and joint stiffness.
+Hip pathologies encompass various disorders that impact the hip joint, leading to hip pain, stiffness, decreased range of motion, limping, and difficulty bearing weight on the affected limb or hip.
 They can affect the hip's bones, muscles, cartilage, tendons, ligaments, and bursae.
-Common conditions include:

 • Osteoarthritis: A degenerative disease that erodes hip joint cartilage.